-Principle 7 : Privacy and confidentiality What you can do: Do not discuss your clients with others except with permission and as needed for their care.
-When talking with clients, find a place where others cannot hear.
-Do not tell others what your clients have said.
-Promptly put away clients' records.
+Principle 7: Privacy & confidentiality What you can do?
+Do not discuss your patients with others except with permission and as needed for their care.
+When talking with patients, find a place where others cannot hear.
+Do not tell others what your patients have said.
+Promptly put away patients' records.

-Principle 8 : Participation What you can do: Ask clients what they think about family planning services.
+Principle 8: Participation What you can do?
+Ask patients what they think about family planning services.
 Act on what they say to improve care.

-Principle 9 : Accountability What you can do: Hold yourself accountable for the care that you give clients and for their rights.
+Principle 9: Accountability What you can do?
+Hold yourself accountable for the care that you give patients and for their rights.